 Of the four congregations that ended their ministries since our last Conference meeting (St. Luke's, North Wales; St. Luke's, Philadelphia; Grace, West Point; Bethany, Philadelphia).
-Only the friends of Saint Luke's UCC, North Wales gifted a portion of their remaining assets to the Conference.
-That amount, \$167,161.81 was deposited in our New Church Fund which currently stands at \$623,935.
+Our friends of Saint Luke's UCC, North Wales and St. Luke's UCC, Philadelphia gifted a portion of their remaining assets to the Conference.
+That amount, \$167,161.81 and \$67,161.81 respectively, was deposited in our New Church Fund which currently stands at \$623,935.
 These funds lay the foundation for the future witness of the United Church of Christ in southeast PA.
 Our most recent new church, Open Table UCC in Pottstown, is the first of hopefully several new faith communities that will build on the legacy of our Christian ancestors.